ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1. ⚛️ Mastering ReactJS: Principles Every Pro Developer Must Know  - <a href="https://rajputlakhveer.medium.com/%EF%B8%8F-mastering-reactjs-principles-every-pro-developer-must-know-292fde8047d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Syntactics, Inc. Receives Multiple Nominations at TechBehemoths Awards 2025 - <a href="https://pamsalon.medium.com/syntactics-inc-receives-multiple-nominations-at-techbehemoths-awards-2025-4337f2144f56?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakhveer Singh Rajput`**
+✍️ **posted by `Pamela Salon`**

-<blockquote>React isn’t just a library — it’s a way of thinking about building user interfaces.
-If you truly understand its core principles, you move…
+<blockquote>Local IT solutions leader, Syntactics, Inc., once again shines on the global stage as it secures nominations in three categories at the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Como construí um sistema de gestão médica completo com React, TypeScript e Supabase — do banco de… - <a href="https://medium.com/@devlucasgodoy/como-constru%C3%AD-um-sistema-de-gest%C3%A3o-m%C3%A9dica-completo-com-react-typescript-e-supabase-do-banco-de-37e1dc57dcb6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Next.js Alternative We’ve Been Waiting For?
+Why TanStack Start is Redefining React - <a href="https://medium.com/@reactjsbd/the-next-js-alternative-weve-been-waiting-for-why-tanstack-start-is-redefining-react-04a564f5ad57?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Moraes Godoy`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>Uma análise técnica da arquitetura, decisões de design e os desafios reais de desenvolver software para o setor de saúde.
+<blockquote>Can TanStack Start really become the next big thing after Next.js?
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Building UI From Scratch- ogBlocks Is the Shortcut Every Developer Needs - <a href="https://medium.com/@thesaucedepot/from-bland-to-branded-generating-og-images-with-react-and-ogblocks-49e27ad7e0f1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React JS for Beginners: Chapter 2 — Components & Props (Real-World Understanding) - <a href="https://medium.com/@gosai09/react-js-for-beginners-chapter-2-components-props-real-world-understanding-ba178afb58f2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Sauce Depot`**
+✍️ **posted by `Bhadresh Gosai`**

-<blockquote>There’s a particular kind of developer frustration that doesn’t get talked about enough: you have a great product idea, you know exactly…
+<blockquote>When I started learning React, I was confused between components and props.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Beyond Inspect Element: How I Looted an Application’s Internal Directories Using Only .map Files - <a href="https://medium.com/@shreejalkc/beyond-inspect-element-how-i-looted-an-applications-internal-directories-using-only-map-files-8b9af5dbd3e5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When React.memo Isn’t Enough: Preventing Unnecessary Re-renders with useCallback - <a href="https://medium.com/@vihangathalangedara/when-react-memo-isnt-enough-preventing-unnecessary-re-renders-with-usecallback-272678ee7ead?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreejalkc`**
+✍️ **posted by `Vihanga Thalangedara`**

-<blockquote>I recently downloaded an entire enterprise web application’s proprietary source code, complete with hidden backend routing, candid…
+<blockquote>Have you ever noticed that React components receiving functions as props still re-render unnecessarily, even when wrapped with React.memo?
 Continue reading on Medium »</blockquote>

 <h3>5.
-Do Refs Trigger useEffect? — Understanding useRef in Dependency Arrays - <a href="https://javascript.plainenglish.io/do-refs-trigger-useeffect-understanding-useref-in-dependency-arrays-b3b57b9ac398?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My React Native UI Was a Mess, Until I Built This One Card Component - <a href="https://medium.com/@basit.miyanjee/my-react-native-ui-was-a-mess-until-i-built-this-one-card-component-7e4e5cdda2ac?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `Abdul Basit`**

-<blockquote>“If useRef doesn’t cause re-renders… then why does ESLint still complain when I use it inside useEffect?” 😵‍♂️
+<blockquote>I was building screens.
+I should have been building a system
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>6. ‍ 5 useEffect Dependency Myths That Cause Infinite Re-renders - <a href="https://medium.com/codetodeploy/5-useeffect-dependency-myths-that-cause-infinite-re-renders-25a41a90e0bd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Handling Security & Error Handling in React Applications (Production Guide) - <a href="https://medium.com/@shahrukh.akhter486/handling-security-error-handling-in-react-applications-production-guide-99bb27d4d659?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `shahrukh akhter`**

-<blockquote>“If your React app is re-rendering forever, chances are… your dependency array is lying to you.” 😅
+<blockquote>When I started working with React years ago, my focus was simple: make it work.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-TanStack Query v5: The Complete Guide to Mastering Server State in React - <a href="https://medium.com/@learning.anand01/tanstack-query-v5-the-complete-guide-to-mastering-server-state-in-react-cbc1905a3095?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+One Slow Dependency.
+200 Blocked Threads.
+Total System Failure.
+Respect Bulkheads. - <a href="https://medium.com/@gaddamnaveen192/one-slow-dependency-200-blocked-threads-total-system-failure-respect-bulkheads-5d30e847979c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Tiwari `**
+✍️ **posted by `Gaddam.Naveen`**

-<blockquote>Stop wrestling with useEffect for data fetching.
-Here’s the library that makes it feel like cheating.
+<blockquote>Why One Slow API Can Break Your Entire Spring Boot App (And How ThreadPoolBulkhead Fixes It)
 Continue reading on Medium »</blockquote>

+<h3>8.
+From React code to production: what it really takes - <a href="https://medium.com/web2-with-clarity/from-react-code-to-production-what-it-really-takes-edd0cff5ab78?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `John Chiwai`**

+<blockquote>We have now seen how React works in the browser.
+We describe what we want, and React handles how it gets rendered and updated.
+Continue reading on Web2 with Clarity »</blockquote>

+<h3>9.
+Understanding Middleware: The Power Behind State Management in Zustic - <a href="https://medium.com/@devrejaul.official/understanding-middleware-the-power-behind-state-management-in-zustic-cfbb84234061?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rezaul karim`**

+<blockquote>Middleware is one of the most powerful but often misunderstood concepts in state management.
+In this post, we’ll demystify middleware and…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Stop Wrestling with Web Hosting: How to Deploy Your Frontend for Free in 3 Minutes - <a href="https://medium.com/@AlphaDreams/stop-wrestling-with-web-hosting-how-to-deploy-your-frontend-for-free-in-3-minutes-d42cbb22869d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Next.js Alternative We’ve Been Waiting For?
+Why TanStack Start is Redefining React - <a href="https://medium.com/@reactjsbd/the-next-js-alternative-weve-been-waiting-for-why-tanstack-start-is-redefining-react-04a564f5ad57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Stratagems`**
+✍️ **posted by `Noor Mohamad`**

-<blockquote>Forget FTP clients, confusing AWS dashboards, and manual SSL certificates.
-Here is the modern developer’s guide to zero-config deployments.
+<blockquote>Can TanStack Start really become the next big thing after Next.js?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Using Supabase Like Firebase: The Senior Engineer’s Production Architecture for Next.js SaaS - <a href="https://medium.com/@siddhant06137/stop-using-supabase-like-firebase-the-senior-engineers-production-architecture-for-next-js-saas-c742807324eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Browser-Native AI App With No Backend — Here’s What I Learned - <a href="https://medium.com/@vinesheg/i-built-a-browser-native-ai-app-with-no-backend-heres-what-i-learned-8dd6a5383a53?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siddhant Singh`**
+✍️ **posted by `Vinesh EG`**

-<blockquote>Most SaaS products don’t die from a bad idea.
+<blockquote>Combining Chrome’s new WebMCP API with Transformers.js taught me that AI development isn’t just a backend problem anymore
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Made My Next.js App Blazing Fast with CDN and Edge Caching - <a href="https://medium.com/@thinkchain/how-i-made-my-next-js-app-blazing-fast-with-cdn-and-edge-caching-11eb82079091?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Guide to Core Web Vitals: LCP, CLS, and INP Explained Simply - <a href="https://yagyaraj234.medium.com/complete-guide-to-core-web-vitals-lcp-cls-and-inp-explained-simply-a47a42f06b49?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThinkChain`**
+✍️ **posted by `Yagyaraj Lodhi`**

-<blockquote>I still remember the day my client called me, frustrated.
+<blockquote>Frustrated by slow sites?
+Master Core Web Vitals (LCP, CLS, INP) simply.
+Improve user experience & SEO with our complete guide!
 Continue reading on Medium »</blockquote>

 <h3>4.
-Server Actions (The Cleanest Way to Handle Forms in 2026) - <a href="https://medium.com/codetodeploy/server-actions-the-cleanest-way-to-handle-forms-in-2026-db3f79f98912?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+It Worked for 18 Months — Then One Request Killed It - <a href="https://medium.com/@vamsikrishna.garisapati/it-worked-for-18-months-then-one-request-killed-it-4a2905c67f4f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Vamsi Krishna | Fullstack Developer`**

-<blockquote>If you’ve built apps with API routes + fetch + useState + loading + error handling,
- you know how messy form handling can get.
+<blockquote>How a harmless endpoint survived small data — and collapsed when reality arrived
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Googling “Gifts for Dad”: Why Context is King in the Age of AI - <a href="https://medium.com/@troymlandon/stop-googling-gifts-for-dad-why-context-is-king-in-the-age-of-ai-7d6129706eac?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Incremental Static Regeneration vs On-Demand Revalidation in Next.js - <a href="https://meetpan1048.medium.com/incremental-static-regeneration-vs-on-demand-revalidation-in-next-js-69dc599698f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ZegiDesign `**
+✍️ **posted by `Meet`**

-<blockquote>We have all been there.
-It’s February 12th.
-Or two days before your dad’s birthday.
-The panic sets in.
+<blockquote>If you’ve worked with Next.js long enough, you’ve probably used ISR and thought: “Cool, my page updates every 60 seconds.
+Done.”
 Continue reading on Medium »</blockquote>

 <h3>6.
-7 Reasons Startups Prefer Next.js Development Services for Scalable Apps - <a href="https://medium.com/@evansrose623/7-reasons-startups-prefer-next-js-development-services-for-scalable-apps-5a9f1c385e63?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+This is How I Build a Desktop App with Next.js + Electron — Without Static Export - <a href="https://asrulkadir.medium.com/this-is-how-i-build-a-desktop-app-with-next-js-electron-without-static-export-59d68c96d11f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Evansrose`**
+✍️ **posted by `Asrul Kadir`**

-<blockquote>Startups operate in an environment where speed, adaptability, and scalability determine survival.
-Founders must validate ideas quickly…
+<blockquote>When I first tried to turn my Next.js app into a desktop app using Electron, I thought:
 Continue reading on Medium »</blockquote>

 <h3>7.
-Next.js Developer Portfolio: The Complete Guide (With Template) - <a href="https://medium.com/@sushmitasudupi/next-js-developer-portfolio-the-complete-guide-with-template-e7447e9219e8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using GraphQL Hooks and Client-Side Fields in Next.js: When and How - <a href="https://medium.com/@henriquebotega/using-graphql-hooks-and-client-side-fields-in-next-js-when-and-how-a19260eeeed1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Henriquebotega`**

+<blockquote>GraphQL in the frontend is powerful because it allows you to describe data requirements declaratively.
+In Next.js applications, especially…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Stop Wrestling with Web Hosting: How to Deploy Your Frontend for Free in 3 Minutes - <a href="https://medium.com/@AlphaDreams/stop-wrestling-with-web-hosting-how-to-deploy-your-frontend-for-free-in-3-minutes-d42cbb22869d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UI Crafted`**
+✍️ **posted by `Stratagems`**

-<blockquote>If you’re searching for a Next.js developer portfolio template, you’re probably trying to:
+<blockquote>Forget FTP clients, confusing AWS dashboards, and manual SSL certificates.
+Here is the modern developer’s guide to zero-config deployments.
 Continue reading on Medium »</blockquote>

 <br/>